Local Control Accountability Plan

 The LCAP reports in detail how LCFF Supplemental and Concentration funds, if applicable, are used to improve student outcomes, and increase or improve services for students with a focus on unduplicated students (English Learners, Foster Youth, and Low Income students).

-The LCAP for Petaluma City Schools for the 2019-2020 school year was adopted/approved by the Board of Education on Tuesday, June 25, 2019.
-The 2019-2020 LCAP is the third year of the three-year LCAP planning cycle.
-You can view/download the 2019-2020 LCAP by following the link below:
+The LCAP for Petaluma City Schools for the 2021-2022 school year was adopted/approved by the Board of Education on Tuesday, June 22, 2021.
+The 2021-2022 LCAP is the first year of the three-year LCAP planning cycle.
+You can view/download the 2021-2022 LCAP by following the link below:

 The LCAP Federal Addendum for each district are linked below: